nader-web/obsidian_encryptor/README.md

 ## Installation

 ### From Obsidian

-1. Open Obsidian
-2. Go to Settings > Community plugins
+not available in Community plugins
-3. Search for "Secure Blocks"
-4. Click "Install" and then "Enable"

 ### Manual Installation